Gangsters by Philip Martin

-Philip Martin has worked in all aspects of drama that includes plays and series for mainstream TV.
-His early work includes regular series such as Z Cars in the late 1960s/early 70s, but his most famous work is the postmodern television series Gangsters.
+Philip Martin worked in all aspects of drama that included plays and series for mainstream TV.
+His early work included regular series such as Z Cars in the late 1960s/early 70s, but his most famous work is the postmodern television series Gangsters.

-As well as other series work such as Doctor Who, Philip has had productions of his stage plays at the National Theatre, the Royal Court Theatre, the Traverse Theatre in Edinburgh, the Liverpool Playhouse and his local theatre, The Duke’s Playhouse, Lancaster.
-Philip has written numerous crime adaptations and original plays for Radio 3 and 4, including "Dead Soldiers", voted best radio play of the year.
+As well as other series work such as Doctor Who, Philip had productions of his stage plays at the National Theatre, the Royal Court Theatre, the Traverse Theatre in Edinburgh, the Liverpool Playhouse and his local theatre, The Duke’s Playhouse, Lancaster.
+Philip wrote numerous crime adaptations and original plays for Radio 3 and 4, including "Dead Soldiers", voted best radio play of the year.

 If you like this, you might like: